cv55n/somachord/README.md

 ## host an instance yourself

-code might be a little messy, but i promise to improve it over time.
+code might be a little messy, but i do my best to improve it with every commit.

 ## requirements